MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-uninstall.md

   + On Ubuntu: `apt list --installed | grep microsoft`
   + On SUSE: `zypper search \*microsoft-r\*`

-3. Once you have a list of packages, you can get verbose version information for particular packages in the list.
+2. On a 9.1 installation, you will see about 9 packages.
+Since multiple major versions can coexist, the package list could be much longer.
+Given a list of packages, you can get verbose version information for particular packages in the list.
 The following examples are for Microsoft R Open version 3.3.3:

   + On RHEL: `rpm -qi microsoft-r-open-mro-3.3.x86_64`
   + On Ubuntu: `dpkg --status microsoft-r-open-mro-3.3.x86_64`
   + On SUSE: `zypper info microsoft-r-open-mro-3.3.x86_64`

 If R Server was installed on Cloudera using parcel installation, program information looks like this: